 Assume that a copyright owner of music licenses every member of the choir to record and sell recorded music.
 Who owns the copyright to the recording?
 Is it the artistic director, the organization, or is it possible every member of the choir has a stake in it?

 Legal observers would likely agree that the last scenario is entirely possible, and that could create problems unless each choir member signed something stating that recorded works are created as work for hire (or alternatively each member assigns his copyright interest to the choir organization).

 Under law, the creator of a work owns the copyright.
 In the case of a recording by a community choir, the whole chorus could be considered the creator.
 Hypothetically, any member of the choir could then take the recording and distribute it as he or she sees fit, even if it runs counter to choir objectives.

 By having each member sign a work for hire agreement, the copyright is retained by the choir organization, and its leaders manage how the final product can or can’t be used.

 Is there anyone who would argue that maintaining such control is unnecessary?

 Imagine this hypothetical.
 You are a member of a community choir.
-There are many of them in the greater San Francisco Bay Area.
+There are many of them in the greater Bay Area.
 It’s the practice of your artistic director to professionally record your concert performances, because your group is just that good.
 Is there a paper trail that consolidates ownership and control into one harmonious voice, or has a failure to do so created copyright cacophony nobody wants to hear about?